 Berries, especially blueberries, are high in antioxidants and keep your brain sharp.
 Blueberries are sometimes called ‘brain food’.
 They are usually listed in the top 5 foods for brain health. 🙂 Grapes work too, whichever is on sale.

 Complex Carbs – Beans:

-Here is an Instant Pot I highly recommend for students because you usually have little room to cook.
+Target has an Instant Pot I highly recommend for students because you usually have little room to cook.
 This can make beans or rice in a fraction of the normal time.
-It’s a pressure cooker but it doubles as a slow cooker. 😉 Click on the picture to see details.
+It’s a pressure cooker but it doubles as a slow cooker. 😉

 - 2 15.5-oz. cans chickpeas, rinsed